Wotje Atoll: Religion

 There are four churches on Wotje: Catholic, Protestant, Assembly of God, and Full Gospel.
+Additionally, there are a small number of Latter-Day Saints who live on the atoll.

 Transport

 Wotje is serviced by ships several times a year which transport food supplies.
 In addition, the local government and senator manage a small ship, Northern Star, which makes more frequent trips.
 Air services are provided by Air Marshall Islands to Wotje Airport.